ThomasMBury/ewstools/docs/source/index.rst

    :caption: Contents:

-ewstools is a Python package for computing, analysing and visualising early warning signals (EWS) in time-series data.
+A Python package for computing, analysing and visualising early warning signals (EWS) in time-series data.